 Application is due Wednesday, March 29, 2017 at noon.
 Fellows will be notified by mid-April.
 You can see more on the WOW Timeline.

 What are the program requirements for length and number of hours for the internship?

 The internship must be a minimum of 8 weeks.
 Universal WOW internships must be at least 200 hours.
 The internship should involve substantive duties and meet a set of goals agreed upon by the student and the sponsor/supervisor at the work site.The length of time is important to the program as it allows time for building relationships, learning about the organization and completing substantial projects.

 See eligibility criteria here.

 Please note: international students must discuss their plans with the ISSO prior to applying to learn about any visa issues related to their proposed internship.
 If doing the internship in the United States, international students must be enrolled in a credit-bearing course in the summer (examples) and have CPT authorization.
 Contact ISSO for more information.

 Is the program open to all fields of work?

 Students can propose internships in any field; since students choose their internship sites, they should be motivated to explore the field as a potential career interest.
 The internship should involve substantive duties and meet a set of goals agreed upon by the student and the sponsor/supervisor at the work site.

-Special subsets of WOWs are awarded for social justice and social work-related experiences.
+There are several subsets of WOW.
 Students applying for these awards must have internships that fit the appropriate subject matter.
-If you have questions about whether or not your internship fits within the criteria of the different WOWs, please contact Jackie Blesso at email@example.com.
+If you have questions about whether or not your internship fits within the criteria of the different WOWs, please contact Jackie Blesso.